 Threats to Our Public Lands from Current Salvage Logging Proposals

 As of January 2013, and in the wake of several large fires on public lands in the summer of 2012, there are a series of new salvage logging proposals being promoted by timber sale planners on the Mendocino and Klamath National Forests.
-The following is a brief description of the environmental threats of each of the new salvage logging projects.
+Click on the following links to find out more about the environmental threats of each of the new salvage logging projects.

 Unfulfilled Promises – EPIC Documents Forest Service Failures in Past Post-Fire Salvage Logging Project Implementation